by Mike Ratliff

 What marks genuine teachers of God’s truth who teach sound doctrine?
 Instead of going around trying to build private kingdoms and becoming rich, they are content.
 They are satisfied with the Lord’s provision.
 They are content because they can do all things through God who strengthens them.
 All Christians should seek to be content in God’s provision and not seek self-indulgent gain.
 Why?
 To do so is an expression of a love for money.
 This love is the root of all kinds of evil.
 Those who are in love with money fall into temptations that cause compromises in their ministries and their walk before the Lord.

 How should we respond to this?

-11 But as for you, O man of God, flee these things.
-Pursue righteousness, godliness, faith, love, steadfastness, gentleness.
-12 Fight the good fight of the faith.
-Take hold of the eternal life to which you were called and about which you made the good confession in the presence of many witnesses.
-13 I charge you in the presence of God, who gives life to all things, and of Christ Jesus, who in his testimony before Pontius Pilate made the good confession, 14 to keep the commandment unstained and free from reproach until the appearing of our Lord Jesus Christ, 15 which he will display at the proper time—he who is the blessed and only Sovereign, the King of kings and Lord of lords, 16 who alone has immortality, who dwells in unapproachable light, whom no one has ever seen or can see.
-To him be honor and eternal dominion.
+11 But flee from these things, you man of God, and pursue righteousness, godliness, faith, love, perseverance and gentleness.
+12 Fight the good fight of faith; take hold of the eternal life to which you were called, and you made the good confession in the presence of many witnesses.
+13 I charge you in the presence of God, who gives life to all things, and of Christ Jesus, who testified the good confession before Pontius Pilate, 14 that you keep the commandment without stain or reproach until the appearing of our Lord Jesus Christ, 15 which He will bring about at the proper time—He who is the blessed and only Sovereign, the King of kings and Lord of lords, 16 who alone possesses immortality and dwells in unapproachable light, whom no man has seen or can see.
+To Him be honor and eternal dominion!
 Amen.
-(1 Timothy 6:11-16 ESV)
+1 Timothy 6:11-16 (NASB)